conda-incubator/conda-store/docs/user_guide.md

 #### On Demand Docker Image

-Conda-store has an additional feature which allow for specifying the packages within the docker image name itself without requiring an actual environment to be created on the Conda-Store UI side.
+conda-store has an additional feature which allow for specifying the packages within the docker image name itself without requiring an actual environment to be created on the conda-store UI side.

 The following convention is used `<registry-url>:<registry-port>/conda-store-dynamic/`.
 After